goschtl/zope/zopetoolkit/doc/source/process/buildbots.rst

 MAC OS X
 ~~~~~~~~

-The software currently being tested is not compatible with python 2.4
+The software currently being tested is not compatible with python 2.4.
+The tests run on OS X 10.6

 .. list-table::